13 Things to Do in Brooklyn NYC

 Time Out Market| ©Hellotickets

-DUMBO has no shortage of restaurants where you can stop for a bite to eat.
-Next to Grimaldi's Pizzeria, famous throughout New York for its pepperoni pizza, in this neighbourhood you'll find Time Out Market, a food hall with more than twenty food stalls where you can try different dishes without leaving Empire Stores, the picturesque building in which it is located and which bears witness to Brooklyn's industrial past in the 19th century.
+There is no shortage of restaurants in DUMBO where you can stop for a bite to eat.
+Next to Grimaldi's pizzeria, famous throughout New York for its pepperoni pizza, you'll find Time Out Market, a food hall with more than twenty food stalls where you can try different dishes without leaving Empire Stores, the picturesque building that houses it and bears witness to Brooklyn's industrial past in the 19th century.

-This is a perfect option if you're travelling in a group and want to avoid the eternal debate about where everyone wants to eat.
-There's a little bit of everything here: Italian, Japanese, Thai, Lebanese, bagels, burgers, vegetarian food, sweets, and more.
-Some of the city's best chefs, chosen by Time Out New York magazine, share the 2,400 m2 space.
+This is the perfect option if you're travelling in a group and want to avoid the endless debate about where everyone wants to eat, as there's a little bit of everything: Italian, Japanese, Thai, Lebanese food, bagels, burgers, vegetarian food, sweets, etc. Some of the best chefs chosen by Time Out New York share this 2,400 square metre space.

-The Time Out Market at 55 Water Street also brings together some of New York's best bartenders in three bars, who will prepare delicious cocktails to toast your trip.
-If you fancy a drink with a view as well as a full stomach, make a note of the best rooftops in New York.
+Another option is to book a food tour in Brooklyn and discover the main culinary delights of the area.
+You can also go to Time Out Market at 55 Water Street, which brings together some of New York's most skilled bartenders in three bars, where they will prepare delicious cocktails for you to toast your trip.
+And if, in addition to filling your stomach, you fancy a drink with a view, make a note of the best rooftop bars in New York.

 • Address: 55 Water Street, Brooklyn.

-• Payments: Time Out Market does not accept cash in its restaurants, only the bars.
+• Payment: Time Out Market does not accept cash in its restaurants, only in the bars.
 You will have to pay by card.

 Book a food tour in Brooklyn